dexvxlture/parallel-fade-in-LEDs/README.md

 1 × Breadboard                                    and some jumper wires

 ### How it works
 sequential-led uses a parallel design, with 3 RC modules each for an LED, each one having the same capacity to match the fade at the end and diffrent resistor values.
-All this is powered by a standard 5V battery
+All this is powered by a standard 5V battery.

+### How to use
+Import the circuit.txt file into falstad OR click **https://is.gd/HiFhCh** to view the circuit, Turn on the switch and watch the magic happens!